Chad DeGrenier: Coaching career

 DeGrenier was head coach of the Cactus Shadows High School Falcons of Cave Creek, Arizona from 2004 to 2010.
 He coached the Falcons to a 15–0 record in 2006, going down in Arizona history as the first team to win 15 games and go undefeated while winning the state championship.
 He was the 2006 Arizona Republic Coach of the Year, 2006 Max Preps National Coach of the Year and the 2006 Arizona Cardinals Coach of the Year.
 DeGrenier was the Scottsdale Republic 2009 Coach of the Year and the 2010 Arizona Cardinals Coach of the Week.

 DeGrenier was head coach and general manager of the Utah Valley Thunder of the American Indoor Football Association in 2009.
 The Thunder finished with an 11–3 regular season record.

 He became head coach of the Mountain View High School Toros of Mesa, Arizona in 2011.
 The Toros finished with records of 4–6 in 2011, 7–4 in 2012, 6–5 in 2013, 3–7 in 2014 and 3–8 in 2015.
 He resigned in November 2015.

 In January 2016, DeGrenier was named the head coach at Mesquite High School in Gilbert, Arizona.

 On December 16, 2024, DeGrenier was announced as the Arizona Bandits' head coach for their inaugural season in Arena Football One.
+However, the team never played a game.